Barbara Perez: Personal life

-Born Barbara Muñoz Perez III, after her grandmother and mother, she is the eldest among the nine children of Antonio Perez from Urdaneta, Pangasinan and Barbara Munoz of Manila.
+Barbara Muñoz Perez III was born on January 4, 1938, after her grandmother and mother, she is the eldest among the nine children of Antonio Perez from Urdaneta, Pangasinan and Barbara Muñoz of Manila.
 Her grandfather was a Spanish engineer, who was among the builders of the Manila Hotel.

 Perez was a journalism junior at University of Santo Tomas before entering showbiz.
 She married veteran actor Robert Arevalo in 1962, with whom she has three children, Anna, a director of commercials; Georgina, a full-time hands-on mom; and Christian, a student at Xavier School.